smattymatty/mathew-storm-site/writing_content/philosophy/humanist-absurdism.md

 "Those who are unhappy have no need for anything in this world but people capable of giving them their attention."
 {~~}

 Every cruel system contains evidence of small sabotage dressed as error.
 The deadline extended.
 The warning that arrived in time.
 The rule unenforced.
 These register as glitches, luck, bureaucratic incompetence.

-They are none of these things.
+But they are none of these things.

 The student never learns which teacher bent which rule.
 The patient never discovers the argument waged on their behalf behind closed doors.
 The refugee never knows their application was expedited by a stranger's choice.
 Kindness extended toward people as indifferent to us as the cosmos itself.